Recoskie/JDasm/docs/Basics.md

 <br />

-So implementation of said binary number format is the same on mobile as it is on PC as well.
+So the implementation of said binary number format is the same on mobile as it is on PC as well.

 <br />

 The exponent is one byte.
-So you have a 255 positional point, for rally big, or rally small number values.
+So you have a 255 positional point for rally big or rally small number values.

 <br />

-It is split in half, for negative, and positive exponent.
+It is split in half for negative and positive exponent.
 The integer part is 23^2-1.

 <br />

 Many call the integer part a fraction part.
-However it does not reflect how a float actually works.
+However, it does not reflect how a float works.

 <br />

-As it uses regular ADD in the CPU which is used, for integers not floating point numbers.
-Which is how it is implemented if there is no native float add in CPU.
+As it uses regular ADD in the CPU, which is used, for integers, not floating-point numbers.
+Which is how it is implemented if there is no native float add in the CPU.

 <br />